 What can you do to fortify your immune system during allergy season?

 To fortify your immune system, cruciferous vegetables are really important.
 That’s cabbage, cauliflower, broccoli, kale.
 Vitamin C-laden fruits are really good – so berries, oranges and lemons.
 These are also antioxidant-rich foods.

 Use these oils you have learned so much about – Lemon, Lavender & Peppermint:

 There’s also a unique way of making your own herbal tincture by collecting local plants that are edible.
-I have a friend, Dr. Jerry Petermann that did a video on this that I will share with you.
+I have a friend, Dr. Jerry Petermann, who made a video on this that I will share with you.

 Dr Petermann explains

 Some Additional Essential Oils Sometimes Used for Allergies